grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    }
    ```

-1. The above flag will make Prometheus detect and scrape native histograms, but ignores classic histogram version of those metrics that have native histogram defined as well.
-Classic histograms without native histogram definitions are not effected.
-To keep scraping the classic histogram version of native histogram metrics you need to set `scrape_classic_histograms` to `true` in your scrape jobs, for example:
+1. This flag makes Prometheus detect and scrape native histograms, but ignores classic histogram version of those metrics that have native histogram defined as well.
+Classic histograms without native histogram definitions are not affected.
+To keep scraping the classic histogram version of native histogram metrics, you need to set `scrape_classic_histograms` to `true` in your scrape jobs.
+For example:

    ```
    prometheus.scrape "myapp" {